-VIRTUS Protecting God's Children for Adults safe environment training is required for all clergy, religious, employees, and volunteers who regularly work with chlidren.
+VIRTUS Protecting God's Children for Adults safe environment training is required for all clergy, religious, employees, and volunteers who regularly work with children.
 This training has met with positive responses from parents, clergy, employees, and volunteers from across our Diocese.
 The training provides adults with awareness of the issues surrounding child sexual abuse and some important steps that we can all take for the protection of children.
 Adults learn about the warning signs of potential sex offenders and unsafe situations that could place a child or a vulnerable adult at risk of abuse.
 At these sessions, adults learn how to respond if they should suspect abuse and how to make a report in the State of Louisiana and in the Diocese of Alexandria.
 Participants are provided with the Diocese of Alexandria's Code of Pastoral Conduct (for others in the church community, a hard copy is available upon request).
 Attendees also are provided with the diocesan website whereby they may view/download our Diocesan Policy for the Protection of Minors (a hard copy is available upon request)

 To register for an awareness training session, please go to www.virtusonline.org and select Registration.
 Select the Diocese of Alexandria, LA.
-You will be directed to complete forms and choose appropriate information from drop-down menus; then, choose the date you wish to attend from the current schedule of upcoming sessions in your area.
-All participants who attend this training will receive a certificate as proof of attendance.
+You will be directed to complete forms and choose appropriate information from drop-down menus; then, choose the date you wish to attend from the current schedule of upcoming sessions.
+All participants who attend this training will receive a certificate of attendance.

 Continuing Education (Required Ongoing-Training):